Admissions Contact

 Program Objectives

-4. Demonstrate understanding of school counselor roles and responsibilities in relation to the school emergency management plans, and crises, disasters, and trauma (SC 2.e.)
+4. Demonstrate understanding of school counselor roles and responsibilities in relation to the school crises and management plan (5.H.9.)

 Did You Know?